HughWarrington/SymPortal_wiki/Running-SymPortal.md

 ```console
 $ ./main.py --submit /path/to/example_data_location --name first_submission --num_proc 3
 ```
+##### A note on running SymPortal with multiple processors
+SymPortal has been designed to take advantage of multi-processor environments and is parallelised wherever possible.
+However, the somewhat simple SQLite database that the local framework comes setup with by default (for sake of simplicity) has limited support for handling simultaneous requests to write.
+As such, whilst all of the SymPortal functions may be run with multiple processors, when using the default SQLite database, the chances of a 'timeout' failure or conflict will increase with the number of processors used.
+In general a small degree of parallelisation, e.g. ```--num_proc 3```, should be very unlikely to cause any issue.
+To robustly run SymPortal in a highly parallelised manner, the SQLite database should be upgraded to a server based PostgreSQL database.

+There are multiple online resources that can be used to aid in setting up the [Django framework](https://www.djangoproject.com/) (the framework underlying SymPortal's interaction with the database) to run with a PostgreSQL, rather than a SQLite, database: [here](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04), [here](https://tutorial-extensions.djangogirls.org/en/optional_postgresql_installation/?q=) and [here](https://www.youtube.com/watch?v=Axh8rNKgvmk) for example.
 #### Checking data_set submissions
 The ID, name and time stamp of submitted data_set instances can be output by running the following command:
 ```console